The BEARR Trust Annual Conference 2022

 - Marat Abdullaiev – Founder and Director of the Youth Charitable Foundation “NEXT”, Odesa

-Themes will include, but are not limited to: local responses including in areas under attack; supporting communities; working with business and local and central authorities; responding to new needs; giving agency to people in need; growing organisations and building resilience.
+Themes included, but were not limited to: local responses including in areas under attack; supporting communities; working with business and local and central authorities; responding to new needs; giving agency to people in need; growing organisations and building resilience.

 Second Panel: The Near to Medium Future

-Janet Gunn, BEARR Trustee, will moderate a discussion between:
+Janet Gunn, BEARR Trustee, moderated a discussion between:

 - Daria Gerasymchuk – The President’s Advisor on Child Rights and Child Rehabilitation